olubisifolarin/Vue-Docs-Starlight-/src/content/docs/extra-topics/comp-api-faq.md

 Composition API's logic reuse capability has given rise to impressive community projects such as [VueUse](https://vueuse.org/), an ever-growing collection of composable utilities.
 It also serves as a clean mechanism for easily integrating stateful third-party services or libraries into Vue's reactivity system, for example immutable data, state machines, and RxJS.

+#### More Flexible Code Organization​
+Many users love that we write organized code by default with Options API: everything has its place based on the option it falls under.
+However, Options API poses serious limitations when a single component's logic grows beyond a certain complexity threshold.
+This limitation is particularly prominent in components that need to deal with multiple **logical concerns**, which we have witnessed first hand in many production Vue 2 apps.

+Take the folder explorer component from Vue CLI's GUI as an example: this component is responsible for the following logical concerns:

+- Tracking current folder state and displaying its content
+- Handling folder navigation (opening, closing, refreshing...)
+- Handling new folder creation
+- Toggling show favorite folders only
+- Toggling show hidden folders
+- Handling current working directory changes

+Better Type Inference​
+In recent years, more and more frontend developers are adopting TypeScript as it helps us write more robust code, make changes with more confidence, and provides a great development experience with IDE support.
+However, the Options API, originally conceived in 2013, was designed without type inference in mind.
+We had to implement some absurdly complex type gymnastics to make type inference work with the Options API.
+Even with all this effort, type inference for Options API can still break down for mixins and dependency injection.

+This had led many developers who wanted to use Vue with TS to lean towards Class API powered by vue-class-component.
+However, a class-based API heavily relies on ES decorators, a language feature that was only a stage 2 proposal when Vue 3 was being developed in 2019.
+We felt it was too risky to base an official API on an unstable proposal.
+Since then, the decorators proposal has gone through yet another complete overhaul, and finally reached stage 3 in 2022.
+In addition, class-based API suffers from logic reuse and organization limitations similar to Options API.

+In comparison, Composition API utilizes mostly plain variables and functions, which are naturally type friendly.
+Code written in Composition API can enjoy full type inference with little need for manual type hints.
+Most of the time, Composition API code will look largely identical in TypeScript and plain JavaScript.
+This also makes it possible for plain JavaScript users to benefit from partial type inference.

+Smaller Production Bundle and Less Overhead​
+Code written in Composition API and <script setup> is also more efficient and minification-friendly than Options API equivalent.
+This is because the template in a <script setup> component is compiled as a function inlined in the same scope of the <script setup> code.
+Unlike property access from this, the compiled template code can directly access variables declared inside <script setup>, without an instance proxy in between.
+This also leads to better minification because all the variable names can be safely shortened.